xdrpp/xdrpp/xdrc/xdrc.1.md

   variable-length array declaration.

 * XDR `string<N>` is translated into `xdr::xstring<N>`, a subtype of string encoding the maximum size.
-Static method `max_size()` returns the maximum size.
+Static constexpr method `max_size()` returns the maximum size.

 ## Extensions to RFC4506